 Mobility hubs are busy places where travellers arrive and depart by different modes of transport, such as bicycle, car, train, or plane.
 Mobility hubs help cities to be accessible and liveable.
 Q-Park wants to help customers complete their journey as conveniently as possible so this is the place to provide additional services for car parking customers.

 Besides ample parking facilities with the Q-Park signature features, fundamental services such as AEDs and toilets are available too.
-These services contribute to the customers’ sense of safety and convenience, and help make cities more accessible and liveable.
+These services contribute to the customers’ sense of safety and convenience.

 - Kiss + Ride zones: Customers can park here for a brief period to drop off or pickup family and friends, or a ride share.
 These facilities have a longer grace period so customers don’t have to worry about overstaying their welcome.

-- Lockers: Customers can leave luggage and shopping while they use the amenities in the vicinity.
+- Lockers: Customers can leave luggage and shopping while using amenities in the vicinity.

 - Parcel walls: These are special lockers filled by parcel delivery services who give their customers a digital key to open the door and thus take delivery of their online purchase.
 This logistic facility contributes to reducing parcel delivery mileage and emissions, while offering added convenience to customers who order online.

 - Pickup points: as a service, stores in the shopping centre can deliver shopping and/or bulky goods to the pickup point.
-The customer drives by the pickup point to collect their goods on their way out.
+The customer drives by to collect their goods on their way out.

-- Refrigerated lockers: for groceries and perishable goods.
+- Refrigerated lockers: for perishable goods.
 At some inner-city locations this service is used by restaurant suppliers to make early-morning deliveries, avoiding congestion.